Turbopump

 Cutaway of the turbopump used in the F1 rocket engine (Saturn V first stage).
 This is a centrifugal/radial design, which is nearly ubiquitous in turbopumps.

-A turbopump is a fluid pump with two main components: a liquid pump driven by a gas turbine, usually both mounted on the same shaft, or sometimes geared together.
-They were initially developed in Germany in the early 1940s.
-The most common purpose of a turbopump is to produce a high-pressure fluid for feeding a combustion chamber.
-While other use cases exist, they are most commonly found in liquid rocket engines.
-Turbopump fed systems scale much more favorably in large rockets than pressure fed systems, which require increasingly thick and heavy tanks to supply high chamber pressures in the engines.
+A turbopump (portmanteau of turbine pump) is an assembly consisting of a liquid pump driven by a gas turbine, connected via a shaft (and occasionally gears as well).
+They were initially developed in the US and Germany in the 1930s and 1940s.
+While other use cases can exist, the primary purpose of turbopumps is to dramatically raise the pressure of liquid propellants and feed them to the combustion chamber of a rocket engine.
+While they have considerably higher design complexity, turbopump fed systems scale much more favorably in large rockets than pressure-fed systems, which require increasingly thick and heavy tanks to supply high chamber pressures in the engines.

 Part of an axial turbopump designed and built for the M-1 rocket engine.
-Axial designs are rare in turbopumps aside from a small handful of liquid hydrogen pumps.
+Axial designs are rare in turbopumps aside from a few liquid hydrogen pumps.

-There are two types of pumps that have been used in turbopumps: most common are centrifugal pumps, where the pumping is done by throwing fluid outward at high speed, while much rarer are axial flow pump, where alternating rotating and static blades progressively raise the pressure of a fluid.
-Axial flow pumps have small diameters but give relatively modest pressure increases.
-Although multiple compression stages are needed, axial flow pumps can work well for low density fluids.
-Centrifugal pumps are far more powerful for high-density fluids but require large diameters for low density fluids.
+Two types of pumps have been used in turbopumps: most common are centrifugal pumps, where the pumping is done by throwing fluid outward at high speed, while much rarer are axial-flow pumps, where alternating rotating and static blades progressively raise the pressure of a fluid.
+Centrifugal designs give high head (pressure increase) but modest flow rates, while axial designs give high flow rates (advantageous for low density fluids, i.e. liquid hydrogen) but modest head, and so usually need many stages in series.

 A common turbopump arrangement.
-Note there are many possible, and common, variations to this arrangement including mounting the turbine between the pumps, having a multistage turbine, separating the fuel pump and ox pumps onto dual shafts, etc.
+Note that there are many possible, and common, variations to this arrangement including mounting the turbine between the pumps, having a multistage turbine, separating the fuel pump and ox pumps onto dual shafts, etc.